Title: Reporter / Report for America Corps Member

 Topic expertise: Indigenous people, rural communities, business, education

 Biography: Molly Wetsch was born and raised in South Dakota.
 Wetsch previously served as an editorial intern for Forbes in New York City, working on the contributor network and specializing in consumer technology.
 At Forbes, she also wrote breaking news and contributed to the Forbes "50 Over 50 list."
 Wetsch began her career in journalism at Lincoln High School in Sioux Falls, where she wrote a monthly column and covered local business news as an intern and contributing writer for SiouxFalls.Business.
-She is a recent graduate of Trinity College in Dublin, Ireland, where she received a degree in global business.
+She is a graduate of Trinity College in Dublin, Ireland, where she received a degree in global business.
 There, she served as deputy editor of the University Times, the university’s newspaper, and deputy editor of the Trinity Business Review.
 Report for America is a national service program that responds to challenges faced by local news by placing journalists in newsrooms across the country.
-As a Report for America corps member, Wetsch will travel the state covering rural and indigenous communities.
+As a Report for America corps member, Wetsch travels the state covering rural and indigenous communities.
 Her family comes from rural South Dakota and the Cheyenne River Reservation, so she understands the issues that are unique to both communities.

 Archive of work: South Dakota News Watch; Muck Rack; SiouxFalls.Business; Forbes